iamwangziwei/YouTube-App/README.md

 # YouTube-App
-An iOS YouTube App that can let users watch video from a YouTube play list
+An iOS YouTube App that can let users watch video from a YouTube playlist

 ### How to run it
 - Open youtube.xcodeproj in Xcode